 WISO Mentoring offers a multifaceted program, provides individual support to participants by offering them professional guidance and highlighting the opportunities presented by a career in science.

-The program begins in May 2018 and is set to end in June 2019.
 The program elements will be held in German and/or English, according to the participants' needs.

-- supports young scientists at the faculty of Business, Economics and Social Science
+- supports young scientists at the Faculty of Business, Economics and Social Science

 A framework program consisting in four half-day or daily modules.
 Participants contribute in defining the thematic content of these events.

 The participants benefit from an individual coaching on subjects of their own choice such as for example: research funding, career planning and reconciliation, working life as a researcher, preparation for an appointment procedure, mobility, etc.

 |One-to-one Mentoring designates a system of relation between an experienced senior scientist (mentor) and a younger less experienced junior scientist (mentee).
 A mentor supports beyond normal supervisor - subordinates dependencies, gives advice, introduces into networks and helps understanding mechanisms and unwritten rules of an organization.
 In the WISO-Mentoring, the mentees chose a professor (from the University of Bern or an other university) who accompanies them during the duration of the program.
 The coordinator assists the mentees in their search for a mentor and usually establishes the first contact.
 Ideally, both parties are working and researching in different institutions in a similar or related domain so as professional interests are overlapping.
 The mentoring tandem maintain a regular exchange independently from the framework program.
 Mentee and mentor agree upon the form and the intensity of their exchange individually.|

 Peer-Mentoring stands for the networking and mutual support of junior scientists (mentees) within or beyond the own level of formation and department.
 The framework program enables the participants to exchange among each other and to reflect upon their own career.